-The Icom IC-7610 also provides a very nice external display capability, allowing us to take the best advantage of the radio’s pan adapter.
+The Icom IC-7610 also provides a nice external display capability, allowing us to take advantage of the radio’s pan adapter.
 We believe that the IC-7610 will integrate easily into our microHAM system.
 It should be a “drop-in” replacement for our current IC-7600.
 We hope to see the IC-7610 shipping before the end of this year.

 Our final upgrade will be to add an Elecraft KPA1500 Solid State Amplifier.
-This amplifier provides a full 1500 watts on all bands 160m – 6m.
-The new amplifier will bring the Icom IC-7610 and our FlexRadio SDR-Based Remote Operating Gateway up to full legal limit power.
+This amplifier provides 1500 watts on all bands 160m – 6m.
+The new amplifier will bring up the Icom IC-7610 and our FlexRadio SDR-Based Remote Operating Gateway to full legal limit power.
 This will be especially helpful on the 6m band where both the IC-7610’s and the FlexRadio 6700’s excellent receiver performance will help us to take the best advantage of the extra power for Meteor Scatter and other weak signal work on 6m.

 Our microHAM Station Automation System can accommodate shared amplifiers.
 We will utilize this capability when integrating the Elecraft KPA1500 into our station.
 The shared amplifier setup will also allow us to eliminate one of our bandpass filters.
 The KPA1500 amplifier integrates autotuner and wattmeter functions into the amplifier and provides a direct Ethernet interface for remote control and management.
-These enhancements should eliminate the need for several of the remote control server software applications that we are currently running on a PC in our shack.
+These enhancements should eliminate the need for several remote control server software applications we are currently running on a PC in our shack.
 Also, we can manage all of these functions from a single client application on a remote client PC.
 These simplifications will make our remote operating gateway setup more reliable and easier to use.

 We plan to share more on these projects in future posts here on our Blog.
 The FlexRadio Maestro and all the other components we need for Remote Operating Gateway enhancements have arrived.
 We will complete this part of our project in the very near future and post more here.

 Also, the local control interface to the new Elecraft KPA1500 amplifier appears nearly identical to that used by our current Elecraft KPA500 Amplifier.
 This means that we can begin our shared amplifier upgrades using the KPA500.
-We do not have a firm date for the IC-7610 to ship and that portion of our upgrade plans is likely to be our last step in the project.
+We do not have a firm date for the IC-7610 to ship, and that portion of our upgrade plans is likely to be our last step in the project.